 - 20. By the same token, a decision of the General Assembly is binding on the Secretary-General who has a duty to implement it.
 The Applicant lacks the capacity to challenge the non-renewal of his appointment in so far as it is properly implemented in consequence of the General Assembly's decision to abolish it. - 21.
-In Ovcharenko et al, it was held that an administrative decision taken as a result of the decisions of the General Assembly is lawful and that the Secretary-General cannot be held accountable for executing such a decision. - 22.
-With regard to the question whether the provisions of section 3.7(b) of ST/AI/2013/4 were contravened by the hiring of the Applicant under an IC contract by UNOPS after the abolition of his post to provide language services to the Mission, the Tribunal finds and holds that the said rules were not contravened. - 23.
-This is because section 3.7(b) dft
+In Ovcharenko et al3, it was held that an administrative decision taken as a result of the decisions of the General Assembly is lawful and that the Secretary-General cannot be held accountable for executing such a decision. - 22.
+With regard to the question whether the provisions of section 3.7(b) of ST/AI/2013/4 were contravened by the offer of employment to the Applicant under an IC contract by UNOPS after the abolition of his post to provide language services to the Mission, the Tribunal finds and holds that the said rules were not contravened. - 23.
+This is because section 3.7(b) does not envisage a situation of post abolishment.
+The said section contemplates a situation where the post formerly encumbered by a former or retired staff member continues to exist and the separated staff member is reengaged as a consultant or IC to continue to perform the same functions. - 24.
+The mischief that that section seeks to avoid is the continued indirect encumbrance of a post under the guise of a consultancy or individual contract by a staff member who by reason of retirement or other form of separation has left the Organization. - 25.
+In the case of this Applicant, the post he previously encumbered as an LA reengaged the Applicant as an IC, the Respondent cannot be said to have breached the provisions of section 3.7(b) of ST/AI/2013/4.

 - 26. The Applicant in supplementary pleadings raised the issue of about five other LAs in Bukavu and Kinshasa who continued to enjoy fixed-term contracts after all LA posts in these two duty stations were said to have been abolished.
 He also raised the issue of another former LA who was laterally transferred to an Administrative Assistant post.
 His argument was that he did not receive equal treatment with these staff members following the abolition of his post. - 27.
 The Respondent in reply explained that the five LAs in question had encumbered borrowed posts from other sections at the time of the abolition of the 80 LA posts in Bukavu and Kinshasa and were therefore not affected by the abolitions.
 One of them although identified as an LA was actually serving as a Supply Assistant.
-Their fixed-term contracts were later extended to 30 June 2016. - 28.
+Their fixed term contracts were later extended to 30 June 2016. - 28.
 With regard to the one other LA who was laterally transferred to a vacant post of Administrative Assistant at the Mission at the time of the abolitions, there is evidence that the Mission had published an Information Circular dated 18 May 2015.
-In that IC published on MONUSCO's intranet only, those to be affected by the abolitions were invited to apply to other vacant posts at the Mission that matched their profiles.
+In that Information Circular published on MONUSCO's intranet only, those to be affected by the abolitions were invited to apply to other vacant posts at the Mission that matched their profiles.
 The said LA successfully applied and was laterally transferred to the post of Administrative Assistant. - 29.
 These explanations by the Respondent were not challenged.
-The Tribunal in these circumstances does not find that unequal treatment occurred in the implementation of the Mission's restructuring which led to the abolition of 80 LA
+The Tribunal

-Case No. UNDT/NBI/2015/146 Judgment No. UNDT/2016/153
+Case No. UNDT/NBI/2015/125